 How to Become a Social Media Manager

-Understanding the Numbers
+Understanding the numbers

-When reviewing job growth and salary information, it’s important to remember that actual numbers can vary due to many different factors — like years of experience in the role, industry of employment, geographic location, worker skill and economic conditions.
-Cited projections do not guarantee actual salary or job growth.
+When reviewing job growth and salary information, it’s important to remember that actual numbers can vary due to many different factors—like years of experience in the role, industry of employment, geographic location, worker skill and economic conditions.
+Cited projections are based on Bureau of Labor Statistics data, not on SNHU graduate outcomes, and do not guarantee actual salary or job growth.

 With billions of social media users around the world, businesses and individuals now rely on these platforms to promote their products and services to potential customers.
 If you want to join the growing world of social media, understanding how to become a social media manager is the first step.

-“As social media has become more measurable and has shown its ability to build brands, create sales, and recruit, the role of the social media manager has risen in status and need,” said Thomas Jensen, adjunct marketing faculty at Southern New Hampshire University (SNHU) and marketing and business development director for Community Health Systems in Texas.
+“As social media has become more measurable and has shown its ability to build brands, create sales and recruit, the role of the social media manager has risen in status and need,” said Thomas Jensen, adjunct marketing faculty at Southern New Hampshire University (SNHU) and marketing and business development director for Community Health Systems in Texas.

 Before you consider becoming a social media manager, it’s important to understand what social media management is and what your duties might be in this role.